-A horror for the international ramifications if they were discovered, restricted them only to self-defence.
-And anyway, their small numbers (never more than twelve at a time) and the fact that they were attached to different tribes ensured that they would be more valuable as a morale booster and authority enhancer to the Imam and his Sheikhs, the tribal leaders.
+Fear for the international ramifications, if they were to be discovered, restricted them only to self-defense.
+And anyway, their small numbers (never more than 12 at a time) and the fact that they were attached to different tribes ensured that they would be more valuable as a morale booster and authority enhancer to the Imam and his Sheikhs, the tribal leaders.
 The Yemenis, moreover, were extremely proud, and they accepted advise but not orders.

 All the mercs were veterans of recent wars: Rhodesia, Malaya, Indochina, Oman, Algeria, to name a few.
 Their organization was loosely controlled and fluid.
 Faces changed constantly, and individuals enjoyed a lot of flexibility.
 The food was awful: circular loaves of Knub bread, canned fruits, onions, rotten potatoes, raisins, honey, and unlimited carafes of sweet tea.
 Occasionally, they would enjoy the odd lamb and goat stew.
 Water was scarce and of bad quality.

-Tours lasted for around six months.
+Tours lasted for about six months.
 The salary was good, the adrenaline ample, but the conditions harsh.
 Because of the constant air attack threat, they were forced to live in caves like troglodytes.
 They always had to be cautious of assassins, for the Egyptians often bribed tribesmen to kill them, and had to rely on their bodyguards and wits to survive.
-(Although many were injured, during the four-year operation, only three mercenaries died.
-It happened just before the operation ended in 1967.
-The trio was visiting an allegedly friendly village and, foolishly, was unarmed.
+Although many were injured, during the four-year operation, only three mercenaries died.
+(That happened just before the operation ended in 1967: The trio was visiting an allegedly friendly village and, foolishly, was unarmed.
 They were ambushed and killed.)

 As for the Yemenis, here the fun began.